Preeclampsia: Symptoms, Causes And Treatment

 The diagnosis of preeclampsia must be done by a medical professional.
 However, you may check your blood pressure at home using reliable equipment.
 It might be helpful to get the accuracy of the equipment checked by your doctor once.
 Note down the readings each time and keep your doctor updated about them.
 If you notice high blood pressure at home, inform your doctor.
 Also, ensure to visit your doctor frequently throughout the pregnancy for regular prenatal health checkups.

-Preeclampsia in pregnancy occurs after 20 weeks, and it is associated with high blood pressure and proteinuria.
+Preeclampsia in pregnancy occurs after 20 weeks, and it is associated with high blood pressure and a high content of protein in urine during pregnancy.
 It can result in maternal multi organ damage, growth restriction, and premature birth in babies.
 This may occur in women with normal blood pressure or high blood pressure.
 It is essential to manage pregnancy-induced hypertension and go for follow-ups since it may increase the risk of cardiovascular diseases in the future.
 Calcium supplements and low-dose aspirin are usually given to help prevent preeclampsia in high-risk groups.

 Infographic: Risk Factors Associated With Preeclampsia In Pregnancy